chrisvdg/scrumtime/README.md

 ## Usage

-Create a yaml file called `config.yaml` and insert the following data for each job:
+Create a yaml file called `config.yaml` and insert data according the the following structure

 Config example: